GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/collectimages.md

 3. Use the camera client app to generate the images for the `normal` label.

-Make sure you change the parameters based on your environment.
+_Capture in continuous mode_

 These examples take 150 images in continuous mode.
 If you need to change the objects, you can change the `--sleep` paramater or use the examples in the next section using `interactive` mode.

+Make sure you change the parameters (camera-id, camera settings, address... etc) based on your environment.
+Those parameters can be retrieved following [these instructions](./connectingcameras.md) (depending on which camera type you are using).

 * Genicam example